WHAT YOU SHOULD KNOW:

 - Blood tests: You may need blood taken to check for anemia (low amount of red blood cells).

 - Colonoscopy: This is a procedure to look inside your lower bowel.
 It may show where the bleeding is coming from and what is causing it.
 A tube with a light on the end will be put into your anus and then moved into your colon.
-If your caregiver finds a growth, he may remove it.
+If your healthcare provider finds a growth, he may remove it.

 - Endoscopy: This is a procedure to look at the inside of your upper bowel.
 It may show where the bleeding is coming from and what is causing it.
 A tube with a light on the end is inserted into your throat and moved down into your stomach and upper bowel.
-If your caregiver finds a growth, he may remove it.
+If your healthcare provider finds a growth, he may remove it.
 He may put a shot of medicine in bleeding areas to narrow the blood vessels and stop the bleeding.
 Heat, laser, or electric currents may also be used to make the blood clot.

 - IV: You may need an IV if you are dehydrated and need extra liquids.